Helpful Links for Honors Students:

 - Current Honors Courses

 Honors Core Courses:

 The following are honors core courses offered through the biology departments.
 Note that honors students are not limited to taking honors core courses only in their major.
-These classes won’t count towards the major but can be used to count towards Sophomore Honors.
+These classes won’t count towards the major but can be used to count towards Sophomore Honors or University Honors Laureate.
 See the list of honors core courses for additional course options outside of your major.

 MCB 1405, The Genetics Revolution in Contemporary Culture: This course introduces students to genetics and genetic technologies.
 Various forms of popular culture—news clips, movies, books, and art—are used to provide a framework for the syllabus and to introduce students to different genetics and technology topics.
 A textbook introduces the scientific material, which is discussed in the context of the interpretation of science in modern society.
 Students study the scientific principles of genetics and genetic technology as well as the impact these topics have had on our culture, attitudes towards science, domestic and foreign policy, medical practice, and law.

 MCB 2612: Microbe Hunters: Crowdsourcing Antibiotic Discovery